 Nearly 25 years ago, God called Bob Uhle to go back to school and begin a Christian Counseling ministry in Central Ohio.
-Two years ago, Bob moved on from that practice, uncertain what God had next.
+In 2014, Bob moved on from that practice, uncertain what God had next.
 At just the right time, in just the right way God provided specific direction!
 In the very month when doors from the past were closing, Bob’s friend, Psychologist Ken Beavers, Ph.D., was closing the doors on his own non-profit counseling practice after twenty two years.
 He agreed to turn Cornerstone Family Counseling over to Linda and Bob Uhle.
-20+ Counselors joined them, and they all began this new adventure of CornerStone Family Services!
-Today, Bob Uhle serves as Acting Executive Director at CornerStone Family Services.
+20+ Counselors joined them, and they all began this new adventure of Cornerstone Family Services!

-Bob Uhle has wrestled with chronic illness for over forty years and has had the amazing gift of three successful kidney transplants over that period of time.
-Through this experience, he has come to appreciate the many small and large gifts of life.
+Bob Uhle wrestled with chronic illness for over forty years and has had the amazing gift of three successful kidney transplants over that period of time.
+Through this experience, he came to appreciate the many small and large gifts of life.
 He held fast to the belief that authentic relationships are God’s primary tool for reaching a lost world and for emotional healing in life.

 “I see the need to know more fully the One who fully knows me and loves me anyway, as my essential purpose in life.
 As a result, I need to take all that He has entrusted to me, and use it for His purposes.
 I am blessed to be married to an amazing woman since 1980; I have an awesome, fiercely independent young adult daughter who humbles me every time I hear someone refer to me as an “expert”!” – Bob